BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked

+#### **Writing Techniques That I Use**

+I’ve got various ways I write stuff.
+Recently I’ve been favouring doing a completely paper draft so I have more time to think.
+I also dictate while walking, which also gives plenty of time for reflection.
+But I also use a programme called FlowState which is the ultimate in distraction free text generation.
+It runs in a full screen with no menus.
+You set for how long you intend to write for - for example I have set it for 10 minutes for this bit of writing - and off you go.

+The unique twist is that if you stop typing, all the work you have done fades before your eyes.
+(There is a bit of workaround in that you can continually press space and then backspace.
+This gives you time to think if you need it.
+But you can’t go away and do something else and then come back to it.)

+This is a very effective way of avoiding distractions.
+I find the idea of losing even a couple of sentences quite horrifying.
+It is also a good way of overcoming mental blocks to particular things you are working on.
+This can be a great procrastination buster.
+It is also a good way of getting intrinsically boring writing done as well.
+What it isn’t good for is producing really good writing.
+You get plenty of words down.
+But they aren’t always chosen as well as you might like nor arranged in the best order.

+But it has proved a useful tool for lots of stuff I’ve written.

+I am wondering if I can combine all three techniques.
+So the idea would be to go for a walk and talk through the thing I am writing, then sit down with a pencil and paper and do a very rough draft of the ideas I have come up with.
+Then finally do a draft against the clock with an idea of the finished product and some notes handy to make sure nothing gets missed.

+I’ll give it a try.

 #### **Less is more to avoid distractions**

 I had one of those episodes that seem to be quite common to a lot of people last night.
 I woke at two in the morning and could not get back to sleep.
 Had my phone been handy, I would quite likely have spent that time scrolling through social media or watching videos.